google/highway/g3doc/quick_reference.md

 -   `using hwy::HWY_NAMESPACE;` directive.
 This is generally discouraged, especially for SIMD code residing in a header.

-Note that overloaded operators are not yet supported on RVV and SVE; code that wishes to run on all targets until that is resolved can use the corresponding equivalents functions such as `Eq`, `Lt`, `Add`, `Div` etc.
+Note that overloaded operators are not yet supported on RVV and SVE.
+Until that is resolved, code that wishes to run on all targets must use the corresponding equivalents mentioned in the description of each overloaded operator, for example `Lt` instead of `operator<`.

 ### Initialization